jniedrauer/jniedrauer.com/app/static/content/bio.md

 # What I've been doing

-For the last few years, I've been running Devops at a Software company called Granbury Solutions.
+For the last few years, I've been running Devops at a Software company called Granbury Solutions, in Dallas, TX.
 Their focus is on the Restaurant/Retail Point-of-Sale market.
 As a result, I've spent a lot of time working on PCI-DSS compliant networks with Highly Available infrastructure where data integrity is key.

 Most of that time has been spent migrating resources from on-premise and physical datacenters, to Amazon Web Services, using Infrastructure-as-Code provisioning and Configuration Management tools.